aclima88/NFL_BigDataBowl/README.md

 * Tableau - Data Visualization software

 ## Contact
-If you have any questions or concerns regarding privacy or data handling in this project, please do not hesitate to reach out to either Lead Analyst on this project.
+If you have any questions or concerns regarding privacy or data handling in this project, please do not hesitate to reach out to us:
 + Hannah Varghese [LinkedIn](https://www.linkedin.com/in/hannahvarghese/) | [GitHub](https://github.com/hannahvarghese) | [Email](hannahvarghese@gmail.com)
 + Angelo Lima [LinkedIn]() | [GitHub]() | [Email]()
 + Latrice Moore [LinkedIn]() | [GitHub]() | [Email]()